balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 ~~~
 {: #reference-model title="KMS Architecture Reference Model"}

 In addition to the familiar elements described above, this model also includes a key management server, or *KMS*, operated by a *KMS provider*.
-The KMS server exposes an API through which clients may securely establish and share cryptographic keying material used for the E2E encryption of content that is transited through the cloud provider's services.
+The KMS server exposes an API through which clients may securely post and share cryptographic keying material used for the E2E encryption of content that is transited through the cloud provider's services.
+The API exposed by the KMS implements the curator functions described in the Centralized Groups section of {{I-D.abiggs-saag-primitives-for-conf-group-comms}}.
+It is important to note that the KMS is a dedicated curator rather than a content producing curator.
 This API is secured in such a way as to ensure these keys are visible to none but the KMS server itself and the clients authorized to consume the content they protect.
 This highlights an important distinction between the KMS provider and the cloud provider: while the KMS provider is necessarily a *trusted party*, the cloud provider need not be.

 It is an explicit objective of this specification to promote an ecosystem of providers of KMS implementations and KMS services that are distinct and independent of the cloud providers over whose services users communicate.
 To that end, this specification seeks to standardize a KMS service protocol though which clients and KMS servers interoperate.
 This protocol provides for the establishment of a confidential and authenticated channel between each client and KMS server, and defines an API of request and response messages to be exchanged over this secure channel for the purpose of creating, retrieving, and exchanging keys.